 Asheville Chocolate serves up truffles, gelato, drinks, and desserts.
 Think affogatos or hot chocolate and mochas with homemade ganache.

-They also boast of seasonal and ever-changing flavors along with decadent vegan options.
+They also boast seasonal and ever-changing flavors along with decadent vegan options.
 If you don’t see vegan items on the menu, just ask.

 Asheville Chocolate | 25 Broadway Street, Asheville, NC 28801